Vikas717-creator/Movie-Review-System/README.md

 5. Create a database (e.g., movie_reviews)

-6. Import the provided .sql file (if included) or create the required reviews table:
+6. Import the provided .sql file (if included) or create the  reviews table:

-sql
-Copy
-Edit
----MYSQL Queries
-CREATE TABLE reviews (
-  id INT AUTO_INCREMENT PRIMARY KEY, movie_title VARCHAR(255),
-  user_review TEXT,
-  timestamp TIMESTAMP DEFAULT CURRENT_TIMESTAMP
-);
 Open the project in your browser:

 perl